Secret Society of Super Villains: Darkseid's Society

-The Ultra-Humanite's Society
+Ultra-Humanite's Society

-The next incarnation of the Secret Society appeared in 1981, headquartered in a new Sinister Citadel in Nepal, and was created by the Ultra-Humanite, who organized foes of both Earth-One's Justice League and Earth-Two's Justice Society.
-This version of the Society consisted of the Ultra-Humanite, Brainwave I, Killer Frost I, the Cheetah II, the Signalman, the Floronic Man, the Monocle, the Rag Doll I, the Mist I, and the Psycho-Pirate II, and marked the first appearance of the now-classic albino ape body of the Ultra-Humanite.
-After capturing and sending 10 heroes of the JSA and JLA to Limbo, the Society was betrayed by the Ultra-Humanite, who had his own agenda.
+The next incarnation of the Secret Society appeared in 1981, headquartered in a new Sinister Citadel in Nepal, and was created by Ultra-Humanite, who organized foes of both Earth-One's Justice League and Earth-Two's Justice Society.
+This version of the Society consisted of Ultra-Humanite, Brain Wave, Killer Frost, Cheetah, Signalman, Floronic Man, Monocle, Rag Doll, Mist, and Psycho-Pirate, and marked the first appearance of Ultra-Humanite's albino gorilla body.
+After capturing and sending 10 heroes of the JSA and JLA to Limbo, the Society was betrayed by Ultra-Humanite, who had his own agenda.
 In response, the betrayed villains of Earth-1 freed the 10 heroes and attacked the Ultra-Humanite.
 The entire Secret Society of Super-Villains was incarcerated in Limbo by the JLA and JSA.

-The Ultra-Humanite contacted his younger self in 1942, who helped to break out the SSoSV using the power of Brain Wave.
-The ape Ultra-Humanite attacked Infinity, Inc. in the modern day, while the rest of the SSoSV battled against the All-Star Squadron in 1942.
+Ultra-Humanite contacted his younger self in 1942, who helped to break out the SSoSV using the power of Brain Wave.
+The white gorilla Ultra-Humanite attacked Infinity, Inc. in the modern day, while the rest of the SSoSV battled against the All-Star Squadron in 1942.
 The villains were defeated and returned to their proper times.

 Underground

-The SSoSV in time grew into a large underground group with dozens of villains holding membership in various scattered cells.
+The SSoSV in time grew into a large underground group with dozens of villains (consisting of Amos Fortune, Black Hand, Blockbuster, Bolt, Captain Boomerang, Cheetah, Cheshire, Deadshot, Doctor Alchemy, Doctor Phosphorus, Doctor Sivana, Fiddler, Floronic Man, Gorilla Grodd, Heat Wave, Hector Hammond, Killer Frost, Major Disaster, Monocle, Penguin, Per Degaton, Poison Ivy, Prankster, Psycho-Pirate, Rainbow Raider, Riddler, the Royal Flush Gang, Scarecrow, Signalman, Solomon Grundy, Sonar, Star Sapphire, and Wizard) holding membership in various scattered cells.
 After the reformation of the JLA, the seven superheroes decided to infiltrate and shut down this new Society.
-Disguising himself as the deceased Brain Wave, Martian Manhunter lured the villains to one spot where they were defeated by the JLA.
-As the tale was told by the Rainbow Raider to Sonar III, it is uncertain whether this tale actually happened.
+Disguising himself as the deceased Brain Wave who claimed that he was back from the dead, Martian Manhunter lured the villains to one spot where they were defeated by the JLA.
+As the tale was told by Rainbow Raider to Sonar, it is uncertain whether this tale actually happened.
 At the very least, there may have been some embellishment.